Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-message-broker.md

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+1. **Celery**

+Is a distributed task manager develop in python.
+Is a tool of disponibility and load high and also recommended when we consider that the load is going to increase progressively and we are going to incorporate new machines little by little to our initial cluster.
+Celery is similar to RabbitMQ and Apache Kafka but much easier to implement.

+**Advantages**
+- Scalability.
+- Efficiency.
+- Guaranteed transaction order.
+- Failure resistance.
+- Enduring spikes in messages.
+- Designed in one of the most powerful languages.

+2. **RabbitMQ**

+The software Open source more widespread.
+It is easy to use, supports many development platforms, and multiple servers can be combined into one logical broker.
-RabbitMQ implements the application layer messaging protocol AMQP (Advanced Message Queuing Protocol), which is focused on the communication of asynchronous messages with guaranteed delivery, through message receipt confirmations from the broker to the producer and from the consumers to the broker.
+Implements the application layer messaging protocol AMQP (Advanced Message Queuing Protocol), which is focused on the communication of asynchronous messages with guaranteed delivery, through message receipt confirmations from the broker to the producer and from the consumers to the broker.

+**Advantages**
+- It is a software that adapts very well to Cloud environments.
+- Fast message delivery.
+- High availability.
+- Reliability.
+- Ease of scaling out the solution.
+-
+**Disadvantages**
+- Performance is an order of magnitude lower than other tools.

 # Adoption strategy

-If we implement this proposal, how will existing C9 developers adopt it?
-Is this a breaking change?
-Can we write a codemod?
-Should we coordinate with other projects or libraries?
+The objective is to choose a tool that is more suitable for what is needed, is easy to implement and is coupled to the other components.
+It is important to emphasize the advantages it offers and the benefits of the application.
+It must be a solution with high availability, performance and understanding, to build trust in the team and facilitate its adaptation.

 # How we teach this

-What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing C9 projects patterns?

-Would the acceptance of this proposal mean the C9 documentation must be re-organized or altered?
-Does it change how C9 is taught to new developers at any level?
+Initially we must teach the basic concepts of how a messages broker tasks, taking into account that there are different roles in the team.
+It is important to use appropriate language, so that it is easier to understand.

+**Messages brokers:** It is an intermediate program that is responsible for receiving messages in a queue and ensures that the recipient receives it following a series of criteria, such as priority, order of arrival, among others.

 How should this feature be taught to existing C9 developers?
+**Queue:** Data structure that contains a sequence of elements, which have an identifier.
+It has an injection operation and an extraction operation.

 # Unresolved questions